All Episodes

 That's why they think they need big government and benefit programs to help them because they can't do it themselves.

-Well, I'm not for benefit programs.
+Well, and not for benefit programs.

-You realize people aren't they're not smart enough, Louisa.
+You realize people aren't, they're not smart enough, Louisa.

-If people were really smart like the Liberals are, they'd are all we'd all be driving these little Priuses and these uh hybrids.
+If people were really smart like the liberals are, oh, we'd all be driving these little Priuses and these hybrids, and we'd be driving the electric car.

-Well, we're so stupid we refuse to.
+But we're so stupid we refuse to.

 Yeah.